tom-krieger/cis_security_hardening/README.md

 | Rocky Linux 9| CIS Rocky Linux 9 Benchmark                                  | 1.0.0   | 12-13-2022 |

 The benchmarks can be found at [CIS Benchmarks Website](https://downloads.cisecurity.org/#/).

+### Deprecation notices

+> Version 4.0.0 will be the final CIS benchmark for CentOS 7.
+There will be a final CentOS 7 update to cover version 4.0.0 but there will be no further development on CentOS 7.
+Bug fixed will be done on basis of PRs.

 ## Setup